Quantifying the efficiency of state preparation via quantum variational eigensolvers: Preparing the ground state of the non-integrable quantum Ising model

-Examining the optimal angles found at each point of the phase diagram of both the FM and the AFM Ising models when running the protocol in Eqs.(\ref{eq:h1})-(\ref{eq:h3}), we found no continuous variation of the angles across the phase diagram of the kind in, e.g., Ref.~\onlinecite{zhou_quantum_2020}.
-However, we found that the optimal angles $\theta_{3,j}$ had a striking tendency to be very close to multiples of $\frac{\pi}{2}$ (see Fig.~\ref{fig:z_angle_distribution} in the Appendix).
-This suggests that the Hamiltonian $H_3$ has a restricted role in the evolution, and that the symmetry could perhaps be broken in a simpler way.
+Examining the optimal angles found at each point of the phase diagram of both the FM/AFM Ising models when running the protocol in Eqs.(\ref{eq:h3})-(\ref{eq:h1}), we found no continuous variation of the angles across the phase diagram of the kind, e.g., in Ref.~\onlinecite{zhou_quantum_2020}.
+However, we found that the optimal angles $\theta_{j,1}$ had a striking tendency to be very close to multiples of $\frac{\pi}{2}$ (see Fig.~\ref{fig:angle_distribution} in the Appendix).
+This suggests that the Hamiltonian $H_1$ has a restricted role in the evolution, and that the symmetry which led us to use a 3-step protocol could perhaps be broken in a simpler way.
 This property could be exploited by having the initial guess be close to multiples of $\frac{\pi}{2}$ through an ansatz, or by giving higher weight to regions close to these two points ($0$ and $\frac{\pi}{2}$) in the minimization algorithm.

 In Fig.~\ref{fig:p_ising}, we show a scatter plot of $\df$ vs. $1-f$ from the data extracted from phase diagrams such as in Fig.~\ref{fig:4hmap}, but using different numbers of QAOA steps $p$, indicated in the legend.
 In both FM and AFM models, we expect correlation between $D_\mathcal{F}$ and $1-f$ around $p = \frac{N}{2}$.
-As $p \to \infty$, we expect states to be exactly prepared and this correlation to break down, as in this limit QAOA protocols satisfying $H = H_1 + ... + H_M$ should have the same power as quantum annealing with an arbitrary schedule~\cite{mbeng_optimal_2019}.
-As $p \to 1$, we expect that the variational method, in general, is not powerful enough for a correlation to emerge.
-However, in the FM model, we see that $\df$ and $1-f$ are correlated even at lower $p$.
-The minimization landscape at higher $p$ becomes considerably more complex, which results in a larger spread of the data (see Sec.~\ref{sec:landscape} for further discussion of the minimization landscape).
-We compute the Pearson correlation coefficients for the data in Fig.~\ref{fig:p_ising} and plot them in Fig.~\ref{fig:pearson_r} of the appendix; as expected, these seem to peak around $p = \frac{N}{2}$.
+This correlation peak is relatively broad as $p$ is increased further.
+Eventually, as $p \to \infty$, we expect states to be exactly prepared and this correlation to break down, as in this limit our QAOA protocol should have the same power as quantum annealing with an arbitrary schedule~\cite{mbeng_optimal_2019}.
+In the opposite limit, as $p \to 1$, we expect that the variational method, in general, is not powerful enough for a correlation to emerge.
+However, in special cases such as the FM model, we see that $\df$ and $1-f$ are correlated even at lower $p$.
+We compute the Pearson correlation coefficients for the data in Fig.~\ref{fig:p_ising} and plot them in Fig.~\ref{fig:corr} of the appendix; as expected, the Pearson coefficient jumps to a value close to 1 around $p = \frac{N}{2}$.